Book Talk: Diane von Furstenberg on success and empowering women

-NEW YORK (Reuters) - Fashion designer Diane von Furstenberg is known for turning her signature wrap dress into a fashion empire and in her memoir, “The Woman I Wanted to Be,” she describes how she did it.
+NEW YORK, Nov 27 (Reuters) - Fashion designer Diane von Furstenberg is known for turning her signature wrap dress into a fashion empire and in her memoir, “The Woman I Wanted to Be,” she describes how she did it.

 Von Furstenberg, 67, the daughter of a Holocaust survivor, married a prince and become an entrepreneur before her 30s.
 But success came at a price.
 Failed romances, health scares and the highs and lows of business marked a turbulent life.